The Song of Roland: He Blowd his Brains out his Ears

 The descent into Spain is rugged.
-The bright pastures of the sommets des pyrénées slip downslope, gradually at first, then furiously, precipitously, until they tumble into dense beech forests.
+The bright pastures of the sommets des pyrénées slip downslope—gradually at first, then furiously and precipitously—until they tumble into dense beech forests.
 Bob and I did likewise.
-Spattered by mud, decorated with leaves, and swathed in shadow, we experienced the contrast expressed in The Song of Roland.
+Spattered by mud, decorated with leaves, and swathed in shadow, we experienced the contrast captured in The Song of Roland:

 "High were the peaks about them, and dark the vale and black,